Reading time: 3 minutes

 - Carry-forward contributions can only be made if your Total Superannuation Balance is under $500,000.

 - Ensure any extra concessional contributions you make are in the same financial year as the asset sale and CGT liability.
-The date for triggering CGT is the contract date for the asset sale – not the date of settlement – and these can be very different for property sales.
+The date for triggering CGT is the contract date for the asset sale – not the date of settlement – as these can be very different for property sales.